Skip to content

 Level Requirement Rationale

-Baseline Require MFA for all Copilot users; require managed device (Intune enrolled); block access from anonymous or Tor networks; audit CA policies for Copilot exclusions before March 2026; enable Adaptive Protection in audit mode Minimum access controls — prevents Copilot access from unmanaged devices and unauthenticated sessions; March 2026 enforcement awareness required for all institutions
+Baseline Require MFA for all Copilot users; require managed device (Intune enrolled); block access from anonymous or Tor networks; verify that the May 2026 CA enforcement audit was completed and any Copilot exclusions from "All resources" policies were remediated; enable Adaptive Protection in audit mode Minimum access controls — prevents Copilot access from unmanaged devices and unauthenticated sessions; May 2026 enforcement is now in effect

-Recommended Add phishing-resistant MFA (FIDO2, Windows Hello, certificate-based); enforce device compliance (not just enrollment); restrict to named corporate locations + approved VPN; 8-hour sign-in frequency; block medium/high risk sign-ins; remove Copilot-specific exclusions from "All resources" CA policies and validate in report-only before March 2026; enable Adaptive Protection dynamic blocking for high-risk users Strong access posture suitable for most FSI firms — aligns with NYDFS Part 500 MFA requirements and closes the CA exclusion bypass path
+Recommended Add phishing-resistant MFA (FIDO2, Windows Hello, certificate-based); enforce device compliance (not just enrollment); restrict to named corporate locations + approved VPN; 8-hour sign-in frequency; block medium/high risk sign-ins; confirm Copilot-specific exclusions were removed from "All resources" CA policies and verify enforcement behavior in sign-in logs; enable Adaptive Protection dynamic blocking for high-risk users Strong access posture suitable for most FSI firms — aligns with NYDFS Part 500 MFA requirements and confirms the CA exclusion bypass path is closed

-Regulated Require phishing-resistant MFA with authentication strength policy; compliant device from approved hardware list; corporate location only (no remote for Copilot); 4-hour sign-in frequency; real-time risk evaluation; integration with Defender for Cloud Apps for session-level monitoring; block all elevated risk sign-ins; enforce CA policies against all resources including Copilot with no exclusions, verified compliant by February 2026; enable Adaptive Protection dynamic blocking at medium-risk threshold with mandatory investigation trigger Maximum access restriction for highest-sensitivity environments — no Copilot exclusion gaps; immediate IRM-triggered access revocation for at-risk users
+Regulated Require phishing-resistant MFA with authentication strength policy; compliant device from approved hardware list; corporate location only (no remote for Copilot); 4-hour sign-in frequency; real-time risk evaluation; integration with Defender for Cloud Apps for session-level monitoring; block all elevated risk sign-ins; enforce CA policies against all resources including Copilot with no exclusions, post-enforcement verification confirmed; enable Adaptive Protection dynamic blocking at medium-risk threshold with mandatory investigation trigger Maximum access restriction for highest-sensitivity environments — no Copilot exclusion gaps; immediate IRM-triggered access revocation for at-risk users

 Setup & Configuration